deadlydog/deadlydog.github.io/_posts/2014-03-24-template-solution-for-deploying-tfs-checkin-policies-to-multiple-versions-of-visual-studio-and-having-them-automatically-work-from-tf-exe-checkin-too.md

 </pre>
 </div>

-The UpdateCheckinPoliciesInRegistry() function checks to see if the appropriate registry key has been updated to allow the checkin policies to run from the “tf checkin” command prompt command.&#160; If they have, then it simply exits, otherwise it calls a PowerShell script to set the keys for us.&#160; A PowerShell script is used because modifying the registry requires admin permissions, and we can easily run a new PowerShell process as admin (assuming the logged in user is an admin on their local machine, which is the case for everyone in our company).
+The UpdateCheckinPoliciesInRegistry() function checks to see if the appropriate registry key has been updated to allow the checkin policies to run from the “tf checkin” command prompt command.
+If they have, then it simply exits, otherwise it calls a PowerShell script to set the keys for us.
+A PowerShell script is used because modifying the registry requires admin permissions, and we can easily run a new PowerShell process as admin (assuming the logged in user is an admin on their local machine, which is the case for everyone in our company).

 The one variable to note here is the **customCheckinPolicyEntryName**.
-This corresponds to the registry key name that I’ve specified in the RegistryKeyToAdd.pkgdef file, so if you change it be sure to change it in both places.&#160; This is what the RegistryKeyToAdd.pkgdef file contains:
+This corresponds to the registry key name that I’ve specified in the RegistryKeyToAdd.pkgdef file, so if you change it be sure to change it in both places.
+This is what the RegistryKeyToAdd.pkgdef file contains:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:126f5fe7-740e-4b8a-a0cc-129168467d2d" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>